Nuclear ban treaty negotiations in 2017

 The United Nations will convene negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.
 This new international agreement will place nuclear weapons on the same legal footing as other weapons of mass destruction, which have long been outlawed.

 The negotiations will take place at UN headquarters in New York from 27 to 31 March and from 15 June to 7 July 2017, with the participation of governments, international organizations and civil society representatives.
-A one-day organizational session will also be held in New York, on 16 February.
+A one-day organizational meeting was held on 16 February.
+See below the list of participating states.

 ICAN plans to have a large delegation of campaigners present for both negotiating sessions.
-We will urge all governments to work in good faith to achieve the strongest possible treaty.
-Registration for civil society representatives will open soon after the organizational session, which will most likely be held in late January.
+We will urge all governments to work in good faith to achieve the strongest, most effective treaty possible.
+Details about registration and accreditation for non-government organizations can be found here.

 Our plans for the negotiations

 On 25 and 26 March 2017 – the weekend before the first negotiating session – ICAN will organize a meeting in New York for all campaigners who are planning to attend the negotiations.
-More information about the meeting will be posted here soon.
-We will also hold campaigner meetings during the June and July negotiations.
+Registration for this meeting is essential.
+If you wish to attend and did not receive an email about registration, please email firstname.lastname@example.org.

 Frequently asked questions